 A person may need a colostomy bag temporarily until the colon has healed from the surgery.
 Or they may need the bag permanently if the entire lower part of the colon was removed.
 Solid waste passes from the remaining part of the colon through an opening (stoma) in the body.
-The bag doesn't show under clothing and is thrown away after each use.
+The bag doesn't show under clothing.
 Many people are able to take care of their colostomy bags on their own.

 Author: Healthwise Staff